 Chill Island and South Beach at Perfect Day at CocoCay

 At both Chill Island and South Beach, you’ll find beachfront access with complimentary chairs and umbrellas.
 The biggest difference between the two beach areas is their location.
-South Beach is somewhat more removed from the rest of the island, while Chill Island is more centrally located to the other CocoCay attractions.
+South Beach is somewhat more removed from the rest of the island, while Chill Island is more centrally located near the other CocoCay attractions.
 Chill Island also has a large buffet nearby, while South Beach only offers a Snack Shack for refreshments.

 What’s Not Included at CocoCay